eflows4hpc/documentation/doc/source/Sections/01_Software_Stack/01_Gateway_services/06_Container_Image_Creation.rst

 Trigger an image creation
 `````````````````````````
 This API endpoint allows the *end-user* to trigger the image creation with HTTP POST request.
 This request must include the description of the machine indicationg the system platform, processor architecture and the supported container engine.
-Optionally, it can be also include the MPI version and GPU runtime version if the image require access to MPI and GPU fabrics.
+Optionally, it can also include the MPI version and GPU runtime version if the image require access to MPI and GPU fabrics.

 **Request**